sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 - create a virtual image object (called an ImageStream).
 ImageStreams enable OpenShift to track any changes in an image - even if the image is located on an external registry like quay.io - and then trigger processes in OpenShift, e.g. re-build or deploy containers if base images change.
-- Create a deployment object (deployment config).
-Deployment Configuration objects knows the specification of a pod to be launched and also knows how to manage the pod over the course of its life (e.g. number of pods to run, how to update, rollbacks etc)
+- Create a deployment object (DeploymentConfig).
+DeploymentConfiguration objects know the specification of a pod to be launched and also knows how to manage the pod over the course of its life (e.g. number of pods to run, how to update, roll back etc)
 - A service object is created.
 The service object acts like an internal load balancer for a set of identical pods.

 (Note that if you were able to create your own vote app image in your own quay.io account, you can use yours instead).

+---
-Now, we will launch the image.
+## Now, we will launch the image.

 Run the following command to initialize the application and launch the container image.